Jorge-Hoyos/certifications/aws/certified-solutions-architect-professional/notes/migrations.md

 ---

-- Storage migration
+#### Storage migration

 - AWS storage gateway
 - AWS Snowball

-- Server migration service:
+#### Server migration service

 - Automates migration of on-premises VMware vSphere or microsoft VM to AWS
 - Replicate VMs to AWS, syncing volumes and creating periodically AMIs (Disaster recovery Sync VM volumes to cloud AMIs)
 - Minimize cut over downtime by syncing VMs incrementally
 - Windows and linux VMs
 - Downloaded as a virtual appliance into on-prem setup

-- Database migration service
+#### Database migration service

 - Along with Schema conversion tool (SCT) helps customers migrate DBs to AWS RDS or EC2-based databases
 - The SCT can copy databases schema for homogenous migrations (same DB), and convert schemas for heterogenous migrations (different DB)
 - It can migrate from oracle to Aurora
 - DMS is used for smaller, simpler conversions and also supports MongoDB and DynamoDB
 - SCT is used for larger more complex, like data warehouses
 - DMS has replication function for on-prem to AWS or to snowball or S3

 ![DMS](/aws/certified-solutions-architect-professional/media/dms.PNG)

-- Application discovery service
+#### Application discovery service

 - Gathers information about on-prem data centers to help in cloud migration planning
 - Help customer know the full inventory and status of their data centers
 - Collects config, usage and behavior data from your servers to help in estimating TCO of running on AWS
 - Run as agent-less (VMware env) or agent-based (non-VMware env)
 - Only supports OS that AWS supports

-- AWS migration HUB
+#### AWS migration HUB

-Notes:
+AWS console

+#### Migration tools Notes

 - Informix is not supported by either DMS or SCT